vyperlang/vyper/docs/interfaces.rst

         def forwardWeight(delegate_with_weight_to_forward: address): nonpayable
         # ...

-The output can then easily be copy-pasted to be consumed.
+The output can then easily be copy-pasted directly in a regular vyper file.